Skip to main content

 Year-round research

-Our subtropical setting in Florida means lots of opportunities for biology field research virtually all year long.
-Nearby Tampa Bay is a scientific hub that includes hospitals, biomedical labs, federal and state agencies and research libraries.
+Our subtropical setting in Florida means lots of opportunities for field research on plants, animals and microbes virtually all year long.
+Nearby Tampa Bay is a scientific hub that includes hospitals, biomedical labs, federal and state wildlife agencies and research libraries.

 In Their Own Words